k3nnethfrancis/shoshin-dot-blog/content/posts/epochs-of-open-science.md

 readTime: 7 minutes
 ---

-# epochs of open science
+# Epochs of open science

 The coordination layer of the internet is expanding.